My daughter took a bite of her oatmeal and glared at me. “Is that your breakfast?”

 I grabbed an apple, poured myself some milk, and joined my darling daughters at the table.
 My modeling career had begun.

 Understandably, in this food-centric culture we’ve created and with obesity at an all-time high, the need for modeling good behaviors in our approach to nutrition and wellness has become more important than ever.
-If you’re the mother of girls, like me, you can factor in a whole host of related issues like eating disorders, body image, obsession with plastic surgery, and the misconceptions of the perfect body.
+If you’re the mother of girls (or women-children as my husband calls them), like me, you can factor in a whole host of related issues like eating disorders, body image, obsession with plastic surgery, and the misconceptions of the perfect body.

-When it comes to modeling diet and eating behaviors for our kids, it is a thin line we walk as parents.
-First, we need to tell our kids that bodies come in all shapes and sizes—and mean it.
+When it comes to modeling eating behaviors for our kids, it is a thin line we walk as parents.
+First, we need to tell our kids that bodies come in all shapes and size – and mean it.
 Let’s use words like strong, solid, and healthy to describe body types.
-Then, stop making a big deal about the six pounds you gained over Christmas.
+Then, stop making a big deal about the six pounds you gained or recently lost.
 Or the extra pounds someone else is carrying around this summer.
 Or your child’s chubby best friend.
 It’s time to love the skin we’re in – or at least fake it convincingly for God’s sake.